abbashassanali/image-feed/README.md

 Create a file called `.env`.
 Use `.env-template` as inpiration.

 # Deploy
 Make sure your aws credentials file are correct.
+First time deploy.
-Run `npm run deploy`.
+Run `npm run first-deploy`.
-First time it will create a file called claudia.json.
-Make sure to check it in.
+That will deploy the lambda and create a API Gateway.
+It will also create a file called `claudia.json`.
+Check that file in to the repo.

+Next deploys:
+Fill in the correct config in `package.json` script.
+The run `npm run deploy`.